JDavidsson/LooperJack/README.md

 ### Background and goals

-The goal is to be able to easily and quickly make record audio loops for e.g. practice or play-a-long, much like a loop-pedal.
+The goal is to be able to easily and quickly record audio loops for practice or play-a-long.
+Much like a loop-pedal.

 #### Installation